rocicorp/replicache/README.md

 }
 ```

+## Pokes

+TODO: There should someday be some way for Customer Server to poke Replicache Server and/or client to tell it to sync.

 # Images and Other Blobs

 The Replicache State should typically contain mutable structured data.
 But what about images, and other large immutable objects?